 Go for a Pre-Made, Themed Template

-First, we want to show you the approach that requires minimal time and effort.
-Canva always has logo templates for a number of industries.
+First, we want to show you an approach that requires minimal time and effort.
+Canva always has a free logo template and free logo maker tool.
+It also has almost unlimited logo template designs for a number of industries.
 Check this out.
-After logging in, I searched “logo” and this is what shows in the drop-down menu.
+After logging in, I searched “logo,” and this is what shows in the drop-down menu.

 Bam!
-Right there, at the bottom of the screen, you’ll see an option called Food/Drink Logo.
+Right there, at the bottom of the screen, you’ll see an option called Restaurant Logo.
 When we click on that, this is what we get.

 And this is only part of their selection.
-Without having to do any work, Canva delivers to us plenty of themed templates that we can customize and download within seconds, literally.
+Without having to do any work, Canva delivers plenty of themed templates with numerous customization options and can be downloaded within seconds, literally.

 All I had to do was change the name by clicking on the text box to edit it.

-I deleted “Bordough” and changed it to “Grandma’s,” and there’s my logo.
+I deleted “Bordough” and changed it to “Grandma’s,” and there’s my custom logo.

-These templates are an excellent option if you’re looking for something quick, easy, and simple.
+These Canva templates are an excellent option if you’re looking for something quick, easy, and straightforward.
 However, bear in mind that you can also use these as inspiration or a starting point.
 Canva still gives you the option to customize each element however you see fit.

 For example, we can change the background color to turquoise.
 You can do this by clicking on the background and then clicking the color square toward the top left corner.
 This opens up all of Canva’s color options.

-From there, you simply select the one you want.
+From there, you select the one you want.